mmung3/point-of-sale/README.md

 - You can generate the first required event related to adding Xs to a Y by...

-**Clicking the "Add a bag ($0.10)" button in the top right.**
+**Clicking the "Add a bag ($0.10)" OR "Add One Apple ($2.00)" button in the top left.**
-First event adds a paper bag of type Product to a ProductList.
+First event adds an item (either an apple or a bag) of type Product to a ProductList.

 - You can generate the second required event related to adding Xs to a Y by...

-**Clicking the "Remove Most Recent Item" button near the middle right.**
+**Clicking the "Remove Most Recent Item" button in the bottom left.**
 Note that this requires an item to be in the ProductList already.
-Try adding a few bags first to test this second event.
+Try adding a few bags or an apple first to test this second event.

 - You can locate my visual component by...